easy-rpa/openframework/libraries/database/README.md

 ### Description

-The Database library provides convenient and easy to use functionality for working with remote databases within RPA processes.
+EasyRPA Open Framework **Database** library provides convenient and easy to use functionality for working with remote databases within RPA processes.
 Actually this library wraps functionality of [ORMLite](https://ormlite.com) library and organize the process of initialization and establishing of database connection in more clear way with less amount of code.
 As ORMLite it supports most popular types of databases (like MySQL, Postgres etc.).
 But the functionality does not depends of database type which makes the process of switching between different databases very simple and fast.

 ### Usage